 Nowadays “hand scraping” is actually a machining technique used to make new wood look distressed and antiqued.
 Before machined wood planks came along, wood planks were hand-sawn, which often left the wood uneven and irregular in size.
 Later, wood tools were invented to help make wood flooring look more level and with fewer imperfections.
 Ironically, now the hand scraped technique is used to make bamboo and wood flooring look like a more worn antiqued bamboo flooring with added character.

 Handscraped bamboo flooring is a common upgrade when renovating early 21st century homes.
 Even though this look uses new wood, it complements the heritage of the home by mirroring the charm of an older floor.
 It also goes very nicely in contemporary homes.

 Benefits and examples of hand-scraped wood flooring.

 One of the key benefits of the hand scraping process is that the technique can be used with many different types of wood and colors of wood.
 For example, Ambient’s coffee-colored hand scraped bamboo flooring takes you back to an old-world coffeehouse.
 This stranded bamboo wide plank flooring is a rich mahogany color, hand-scraped for a traditional, vintage look.
 It’s also an easy-to-install tongue and groove flooring that can be nailed or glued down (read more about nailing vs. gluing vs. floating a bamboo floor).

 - Low maintenance – Hand scraped flooring does not require any additional or unique maintenance: Simply care for the flooring type just as you would if it was not hand scraped.

 - Unique look – Hand scraped flooring gives you a unique, old-world look without using old wood.

-- Durability – Handscraped flooring (especially stranded bamboo) is ideal for high traffic areas in your home where you’ll likely find kids, pets, or maybe even a clumsy cook, because the imperfect surface style hides dents and dings.
-If you get a strand bamboo floor you’re getting the most dense flooring on the market so it makes it an even tougher flooring choice.
+- Durability – Handscraped flooring (especially stranded bamboo) is ideal for high traffic areas in your home where you’ll likely find kids, pets, or maybe even a clumsy cook because of the imperfect surface style hides dents and dings.
+If you get a strand bamboo floor you’re getting the densest flooring on the market so it makes it an even tougher flooring choice.

 Is hand scraped flooring more expensive than traditional wood flooring?